 In the days before Gaelic or English gained any significant semblance of standardization, the scribes who created documents simply recorded names as they sounded.
 Consequently, in the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research on the Gerred family name revealed numerous spelling variations, including Garrett, Garratt, MacGarrett, McGarraty, Garret, Garrat, Garet, Garitt, Garatt and many more.

-First found in County Carlow, where some of the name may have come from Anglicized versions of MacOrcachta, believed to be descended from Cathal, brother of Teige Mor, of the powerful O'Connors of Connacht.
+First found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where some of the name may have come from Anglicized versions of MacOrcachta, believed to be descended from Cathal, brother of Teige Mor, of the powerful O'Connors of Connacht.
 However, it is thought that the majority of this name in Ireland are of English (Norman) stock.